nkachalia1/p2p-video-app/README.md

 A simple **peer-to-peer video conferencing app** for **2 users per room**.

 This app uses **WebRTC** for direct P2P video/audio streaming and **Socket.IO** for signaling.
-Users can enter a room name; if the room doesn’t exist, it will be created.
+Users can enter a room name.
+If the room doesn’t exist, it will be created.
 A maximum of 2 users per room is allowed.

 ---